jonimoreira/specs/2_5_0/docs/source/rm.rst

 * for non-haemolysed blood {neg, trace, moderate};
 * for haemolysed blood {neg, trace, small, moderate, large}.

-Elements ordinal and symbol MUST have exactly the same number of enumerations in the PcT.
+Elements ordinal and symbol MUST have exactly the same number of enumerations in the PCM.

 DvQuantifiedType
 ----------------